 - “Intra-articular injections are commonly used to treat knee arthritis pain; however, whether their efficacy generalizes to ankle arthritis remains debatable.”

-When these researchers compared cortisone to hyaluronic acid, PRP, and stem cell injections, they found the effects of cortisone may only be short term and the evidence.
-They wrote: “Evidence from small trials favors hyaluronic acid and PRP injections for the treatment of pain associated with ankle osteoarthritis.”
-At the time of this study, the researchers could not find enough research on stem cell therapy to make a recommendation.
-I cover this below.
+When these researchers compared cortisone to hyaluronic acid, PRP, and stem cell injections, they found the effects of cortisone may only be short term and the “Evidence from small trials favors hyaluronic acid and PRP injections for the treatment of pain associated with ankle osteoarthritis.”
+At the time of this study, the researchers could not find enough research on stem cell therapy to make a recommendation for ankle injury I cover this below.

-A February 2021 study (5) tested how effective and safe a single intraarticular injection of platelet-rich plasma was for patients with ankle osteoarthritis.
+A February 2021 study (5) tested how effective and safe a single intraarticular injection of platelet-rich plasma was for patients with ankle arthritis.

 - Thirty-nine patients with symptomatic ankle osteoarthritis were assessed.